YSS25036/youth-services-cgpt/src/vibe-notes-updated.md

 ---

 ## 🧱 New Module Ideas

+- Departments need to be created.
+The department values are
+	- Communications & Outreach
+	- Volunteer coordination
+	- Programs & Operations
+	- YS Support for Centers,Online
+	- Training & Content

+- There are many roles, that are mapped to department.
+Following are the entries for Roles:
+	Role Name
+	Role Category
+	Roles & Responsibilities (string)
+	Preferred Skills (independent tags that allows multi-select & search) Time commitment needed (days per week)
+	Comments (string)

 - On the Volunteers page, right on top display a summary of all Volunteers and show a breakup side by side count of men & women
 - A form with relevant fields to add a new volunteer